Aberratio/react-simple-starter/README.md

-# React Starter Kit with TypeScript, Node.js, Styled Components, Babel, Prettier, ESLint, and Webpack 5
+# React Simple Starter with TypeScript, Node.js, Styled Components, Babel, Prettier, ESLint, and Webpack 5

 Welcome to the React Simple Starter repository!
 This starter kit provides a solid foundation for building modern web applications with React.
 It comes pre-configured with various tools and technologies to help you get started quickly.